idoatk/IntelliJ-first-project/README.md

 - 👋 Hi, I’m @idoatk
 - 👀 I’m interested in ...qa software testing
 - 🌱 I’m currently learning ...java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...selenium postman
 - 📫 How to reach me ...

 <!---